ASallin/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Education economics
-- Health economics
+- Applied Microeconometrics
 - (Causal) Machine Learning
+- Computational Text Analysis
-- Policy evaluation
+- Policy Evaluation
+- Health and Education Economics

 # Education to show in About widget
 #education: